Abuhasanx/Computer-Vision-Face-Verification/README.md

 - **LFW image quality:** LFW images were collected from news photographs and vary significantly in resolution, lighting, and pose.
 Some images fail MTCNN detection at `conf ≥ 0.90` and are skipped — this is logged in `preprocessing_summary.csv`.
 - **Single GPU assumption:** Training and evaluation scripts assume one GPU (or CPU).
 Multi-GPU is not implemented.
 - **Gallery_probe.py threshold:** The `THRESHOLD = 0.50` in `gallery_probe.py` is a starting point.
 For production use, replace it with the EER threshold from `roc_metrics.json`.
-- **No ArcFace / CosFace:** Training uses standard Cross-Entropy + Triplet Loss rather than ArcFace/CosFace margin losses.
+- **No CosFace:** Training uses standard Cross-Entropy + Triplet Loss rather than ArcFace/CosFace margin losses.
 Angular margin losses typically improve open-set verification performance and would be the natural next upgrade.
 - **Static gallery:** The gallery is rebuilt from scratch each run.
 A production system would persist gallery embeddings to disk.